 I wrote!
 Reader NotesGo to section

 “This goes for all missionaries, from our beloved red land.
 This is Lion, that's Edgar.
-Missionaries and Proud”, begins by rhyming “Missions I Love You”.
-A song that was published on YouTube and was filmed in various corners of the province.
+Missionaries and proud”, begins by rhyming “Missions I love you”.
+Song that was posted on YouTube and that was filmed in various corners of the province.

-Roberto Edgar, the former leader of the Volcano group, is a native of Puerto Iguazú, Misiones.
+Roberto Edgar, the former leader of the Volcano group, is a native of Puerto Iguazu, Misiones.
 In this song you can feel the affection and experiences of the idol of tropical music for its red land.
-“How to forget where I came from, my wanderings being a guru.
-Nature is part of me, it's where I grew up, it's where I was born.
-Iguazú, Cataratas and lots of beauty, where nature is our wealth.
-Where you share what is on the table, where the bad goes because the good weighs” , says the letter.
+“How to forget where I left, my wanderings being a gurí.
+Nature is part of me, it's where I grew up, that's where I was born.
+Iguazu, Waterfalls and a lot of beauty, where nature is our wealth.
+Where you share what is on the table, where the bad goes because the good weighs” , says the lyrics.

-What these two great missionary artists accomplish with the song is a glossary of all the good that the province of Missions.
+What these two great missionary artists achieve with the song is a glossary of everything good that has the province of Misiones .
 From the native peoples brothers to legends and myths.
-But this song doesn't just talk about the missionary past.
-With a sticky melody, it takes us through the natural attractions of the Falls, passing through the incomparable customs of the red land.
-The guitar and accordion stove, the pava and the mate. “ There's no one to tie us up,”as the song says.
+But this song does not talk only about the missionary past.
+With a sticky melody, it takes us through the natural attractions of the Falls, passing through the unique customs of the red land.
+The guitar and accordion stove, the turkey and the mate.
+“Doing the chipa there is no one to tie us” , as the song says.